ArentasMeinorius/FoodWaste/4aprasas.md

 The whole system:
 Because we are using a provider that specializes in database hosting, we believe that they can be trusted to deliver their best efforts to keep their services running.
 If any unforeseen event occurs, we trust that they will recover within a couple of hours.

+### On Functional view
+The whole system:
+Not applicable, functional view is presented independently of real-world location concerns.

+### On Development view
+The whole system:
+Not applicable, development in the system is planned to be done in a single location.

 ## Performance and Scalability perspective

 ## Regulaiton perspective